ml447/A03/README.md

 5. Start connecting Github to Webstorm by opening Webstorm

 6. In System Preferences, under versional control, select Git.
+Enter default path to git.exe

+7. Set up Github password for Webstorm.
+In System Preferences, select appearance and behavior, System settings, and then Passwords.

+8.Create a Repository in Github

+9.Create Readme file in repository

+10. In Webstorm, select File, New, Project from Version Control

+11. Connect in Github Account

+12. The repository from Github should show up

+13. The Github repository is now displayable in Webstorm

+14. Use commit to document your changes

+15. Use push to save and update the repositories with your new changes

 *Glossary*